-Al has the knowledge, insights and strong interpersonal skills to assist schools, leaders and communities to develop and maintain strong and sound educational foundations for sustainability and success.
+Al has the knowledge, insights, and strong interpersonal skills to assist schools, leaders, and communities to develop and maintain strong and sound educational foundations for sustainability and success.
 Strong communication skills, both verbal and written; the building of teams in a collaborative atmosphere; boundless enthusiasm and commitment to doing a job well by maintaining and sustaining interpersonal relationships are many of the strengths Al brings to the workplace.
-These experiences, along with the breadth and depth of knowledge as a preK-12 leader, have provided Al the skillset and capacity needed to support all endeavors in these challenging times in education.
+These experiences, along with the breadth and depth of knowledge as a preK-12 leader, have provided Al with the skillset and capacity needed to support all endeavors in these challenging times in education.

 Amy Peterson-Roper began her career working in education settings supporting Maine’s youngest learners.
 After working for 13 years as a Montessori educator, she taught Kindergarten at Downeast Elementary School in Bangor.
 In 2005, she was hired as the elementary principal in Ellsworth, Maine.
 Amy retired after 33 years in both private and public education in 2017.

 As a school leader in Ellsworth, her vision led to constructive changes that created better outcomes for her school community.
-She worked with the school teaching staff to create and implement a Response to Intervention process that supported increased student achievement.
+She worked with the school teaching staff to create and implement a Response to an Intervention process that supported increased student achievement.
 She guided her district to create and implement a healthy PBIS program that led to a positive school environment and decreased negative student behavior.
 She also led an initiative to bring school staff together weekly to create a focused practice to analyze relevant data that, in return, improved both teaching and learning.

 Amy was hired as a School Support Leadership Coach in 2017 and has enjoyed working with principals and school leadership teams.
 She believes that when teams collaboratively build upon their own competencies and focus on student progress, positive growth will be the outcome.

 Kim started her career as a mathematics and science teacher and a high school track coach.
 She received her M.S.
 Ed. degree in Educational Leadership from the University of Southern Maine.
 While in graduate school, her academic focuses were on curriculum development and mathematics education.
-This background allowed her to pursue positions in the areas of mathematics, assessment and curriculum development for Maine Mathematics and Science Alliance, Measured Progress and the Maine Department of Education.
-She finished her career as a director of curriculum, instruction and assessment for a Maine school department.
-Her major accomplishments were working with teacher leaders to design a comprehensive RTI system for literacy and start the redesign of the district’s preK-12 curriculum using the Understanding by Design framework.
+This background allowed her to pursue positions in the areas of mathematics, assessment, and curriculum development for the Maine Mathematics and Science Alliance, Measured Progress and the Maine Department of Education.
+She finished her career as a director of curriculum, instruction, and assessment for a Maine school department.
+Her major accomplishments were working with teacher leaders to design a comprehensive RTI system for literacy and starting the redesign of the district’s preK-12 curriculum using the Understanding by Design framework.

 George Tucker was a teacher for ten years and a school administrator for 22 years including ten years as principal of a Maine high school of 1000 students.
-Joining the Maine Department of Education as a Distinguished Educator in 2001, George worked onsite with five Maine districts in a two-year pilot to develop Maine’s Title1 school improvement process.
+Joining the Maine Department of Education as a Distinguished Educator in 2001, George worked onsite with five Maine districts in a two-year pilot to develop Maine’s Title 1 school improvement process.

-In the past 16 years, George has been the School Leadership Coach for 55 identified Title1 schools in Maine as well as for five high schools that were awarded School Improvement Grants.
-Along with his contractor position as a School Leadership Coach with the MDOE he established a private consulting practice that focused on building internal capacity in schools, responding to MEA and SAT data analysis and developing formative assessment practices and procedures.
+In the past 16 years, George has been the School Leadership Coach for 55 identified Title 1 schools in Maine as well as for five high schools that were awarded School Improvement Grants.
+Along with his contractor position as a School Leadership Coach with the MDOE he established a private consulting practice that focused on building internal capacity in schools, responding to MEA and SAT data analysis, and developing formative assessment practices and procedures.
 That private practice took him to 61 additional schools in six years.
 In total, he has worked in 65 elementary and middle schools and 51 high schools in Maine.
 During this time, George was a lecturer in the graduate program for formative assessment at the University of New England and has presented at nine national conferences on topics of formative assessment and school improvement.

 He points to developing the Transformational Leadership Network for the MDOE as a significant, lasting accomplishment.
 The TLN offers principals of identified schools an opportunity to meet and engage in collaborative problem-solving seven times each year.
 George is currently an Adjunct Professor at the University of Maine at Farmington working onsite with seven high schools to establish math coaching systems.
-He is most experienced in leadership team development, data analysis and formative assessment.
+He is most experienced in leadership team development, data analysis, and formative assessment.